Super Crunchers Ian Ayres Pdf Download

 new words: heteroskedasticity, foreordain, quantiphobes, pellucid, polymath, curtilage, innumeracy

-While my inner merchant delights at the knowledge that huge data-masse
+...moreWhile my inner merchant delights at the knowledge that huge data-masse

-The helpful prompt from an online grocery-shopping site, "Do you really want to buy twelve lemons," was the phrase that left me feeling troubled; it seemed to encapsulate not just the fears about loss of privacy, but concerns about our perceptions of the "norm," the classification of humanity into categories, the paternalization of everyday decision-making, and, oh yes, a very personal dislike of being just like everyone else.
+The helpful prompt from an online grocery-shopping site, "Do you really want to buy twelve lemons," was the phrase that left me feeling troubled; it seemed to encapsulate not just the fears about loss of privacy, but concerns about our perceptions of the "norm," the classification of humanity into categories, the paternalization of everyday decision-making, and, oh yes, a very personal dislike of being just like everyone else.While my inner merchant delights at the knowledge that huge data-masses can be massaged to offer up useful business-building information, it deepens the nagging sense that we are increasingly unable to identify the sources of much that impacts us.

 It's easy to understand why teachers chafe against the notion of Direct Instruction, despite its proven successes; why doctors feel that diagnostic databases threaten them professionally, although these appear to be the road to better medicine; why writers resist statistical predictions about the probable success of plots and scripts.
 What is more difficult to quantify is what this all means.
 As human beings, we are physiologically little different from the cave-dwellers, yet our lives bear no resemblance to those times.
 It's not yet possible to tell how, for instance, being subjected to a daily recital of a thousand horrors from all over the world will affect a brain wired for the microcosm of the tribe or village.
 What will happen to the human if intangibles like job satisfaction, creativity, and trial-and-error are sacrificed on the altar of statistical advantage?